 Patient Controlled Analgesia (PCA)

 Patient Controlled Analgesia (PCA) is a programmable pump that delivers IV pain medication at the push of a button.
-The pump is programmed to give a specific amount of medicine for your child's pain without going over the "maximum" prescribed dose.
+The pump is programmed to give a specific amount of medicine for your child's pain without the risk of overdosing.
 No matter how often your child presses the button, they only receive the amount of medicine that is safe for them.
 Your child should press the button when they are in pain or about to do an activity that may hurt (like getting out of bed).
 Have your child press the button 10 minutes before moving.
 They can press the button again during the activity.
-The PCA may take away most of your child's pain.

 Epidural analgesia gives pain medicine continuously through a tube into the back.
 The epidural catheter is placed while your child is asleep in the operating room.
 Pain medicine is given through the catheter by a pump that is programmed to deliver it continuously at a specific rate.
-The pain medicines used in an epidural are local anesthetic and an opioid.
-This medicine is given close to the nerves blocking pain signals from that part of the body to the brain.
+The pain medicines used in an epidural are local anesthetics and an opioid.
+This medicine is given close to the nerves blocking pain signals to the brain.
 An epidural catheter can be left in place for 1-5 days.
-Usually there are fewer side effects compared to pain medications.
-Patients will need help getting out of bed because their legs may feel weak.
+It lowers the number of side effects compared to other pain treatment options.

-A Peripheral Nerve Catheters (PNC) gives pain medicine continuously through a tube in the arm or leg.
+A Peripheral Nerve Catheter (PNC) gives pain medicine continuously through a tube in the arm or leg.
 It is placed while your child is asleep in the operating room.
-Pain medication is given with a programmed pump to deliver the medication continuously to control pain to a specific area on your child's body.
-The pain medicine used is a local anesthetic that blocks pain signals from that part of the body from reaching the brain.
+Pain medication is given with a programmed pump to deliver the medication continuously to control pain to a specific nerve.
+The pain medicine used is a local anesthetic that blocks pain signals from reaching the brain.
 Your child will be able to move but may not have feeling in the area that is receiving the medicine.